 The K-5 level is what one scholar has called, the “engine of civilization.”
 Students must have a solid foundation in basic skills and knowledge to proceed to the advanced reading, processing, and dissemination of ideas necessary for a democracy.
 Therefore, the K-5 progression in a classical-liberal school looks vastly different from that of modern schools.

 At Classical Prep, scholars are taught grammar, Latin, classic literature, and cursive, as well as systematically introduced to knowledge in math, science, geography, history, and the arts.
-The school uses curricula that rely on direct instruction methods to impart knowledge efficiently and effectively, including Saxon math, Reading Mastery, Shurley English, IEW writing curriculum, Handwriting Without Tears, Song School Latin, and Wheelock's Latin.
+The school uses curricula that rely on direct instruction methods to impart knowledge efficiently and effectively, including Saxon math, Reading Mastery, Well Ordered Language, Writing & Rhetoric writing curriculum, Handwriting Without Tears, and Latin for Kids.

 Liberal education at the K-5 level is rigorous but completely accessible to scholars who are willing to put in the time and effort.
 The return on this investment is a foundation from which a student can successfully progress to read complicated texts, converse intelligently on a wide variety of topics, and proceed with confidence into higher-level learning.